RENergetic/RENERGETIC/services/measurementapi/readme.md

        - Example: *fields=power, temperature*
      - tag_key (optional): Filter entries by tag and its values (to filter by many values separate it by commas).
 All variables that haven't the names "measurements", "fields", "bucket", "from" or "to" are used to filter
        - Example: *tag_key1=value1, value2 & tag_key2=value1*
+     - hideNotFound: Boolean, if it's true this endpoint doesn't return codes 404, in its place returns code 200 with an empty map
    - The data returned have the format:
   ```
   {